Naveen Patnaik: Early life

-Patnaik is a writer and had for the most part of his youth been away from both politics and Odisha, but after his father Biju Patnaik's demise, he entered politics in 1997 and a year later founded the Biju Janata Dal, named after Biju Patnaik, which won the state election with the BJP as its alliance and formed the government in which Patnaik became Chief Minister.
-His mild mannerism, "Stand against corruption" and "Pro-poor policies" have resulted in the development of a huge support base in Odisha, which has voted him to power in the last five consecutive terms.
-Like his father, he has managed to control the bureaucracy and transformed it into a machine for the development of the state.
-His spartan personal lifestyle and detachment from material possessions has been liked by the people of the state.

-He is also one of the founding members of Indian National Trust for Art and Cultural Heritage.
-His elder sister is the writer Gita Mehta.

 Political career

 After the death of his father Biju Patnaik, leader of the Janata Dal, he was elected as a member to the 11th Lok Sabha in the by-election from Aska Parliamentary Constituency in Odisha, India.
 He was a member of the Consultative Committee of Ministry of Steel & Mines, Member of Standing Committee on Commerce, and Member Library Committee of Parliament.

-In 1997, the Janata Dal split and Naveen Patnaik founded the Biju Janata Dal which in alliance with the BJP-led National Democratic Alliance performed well and Naveen Patnaik was selected the Union Minister for Mines in the cabinet of A. B. Vajpayee.
+In December 1997, Naveen split from the Janata Dal and founded the Biju Janata Dal, named after Biju Patnaik.
+The new party went into alliance with the BJP-led National Democratic Alliance for 1998 election.
+The alliance performed well winning 16 out of 21 seats and Naveen Patnaik was selected as the Union Minister for Mines in the cabinet of Atal Bihari Vajpayee.